wangpengnorman/wangpengnorman.github.io/_posts/articles/2015-05-22-Semidefinite-Programming-in-CV.md

 modified: 2016-06-01T16:28:57-04:00
 share: false
 ads: false
+excerpt: "A variety of CV problems can be formulated as Binary Quadratic Problems (BQP), such as segmentation, image registration/matching and image denoising/restoration.
+We developed several fast and accurate BQP solvers based on semidefinite programming (SDP) relaxation.
+Details can be found in our publications in TPAMI, IJCV and CVPR. "
 image:
   teaser: research_sdp.png
 ---
+A variety of CV problems can be formulated as Binary Quadratic Problems (BQP), such as segmentation, image registration/matching and image denoising/restoration.

+We developed several fast and accurate BQP solvers based on semidefinite programming (SDP) relaxation.
+Details can be found in our publications in TPAMI, IJCV and CVPR.

 We proposed several fast Semidefinite Programming (SDP) algorithms are proposed to solve large-scale binary quadratic problems in vision applications.